If you like the idea of camping with kids but dislike actually camping (hi, it’s me!), family glamping might be the thing for you.

 Glamping.com

-Located in the Rocky Mountains, guests can choose to stay in either a one-bedroom, one-bathroom cabin (ideal for couples or families with young kids), a two-bedroom, one-and-a-half-bath cabin, or two sizes of canvas glamping tents with a private deck.
-Glamping tents have easy access to a shared shower house.
-After a full day of hiking, fishing or whitewater rafting, guests can enjoy the sunset at the full-service restaurant and bar on site.
-Cabins are open year-round, but tents are only available from May to October.
+Located in the Rocky Mountains, guests can choose to stay in either a one-bedroom or two-bedroom cabin, or canvas glamping tents with double queen beds and a private deck.
+Glamping tents feature in-floor radiant heat for those cool Colorado evenings, plus easy access to a shared shower house.
+After a full day of hiking, whitewater rafting on the Arkansas River, or visiting the Royal Gorge Bridge (the highest suspension bridge in the U.S.), guests can enjoy the sunset at the on-site 8 Mile Bar & Grill, which is open seasonally from Memorial Day to Labor Day.

 Price: From $159-229/night